ethereum/execution-spec-tests/docs/getting_started/using_fixtures.md

 | `fixtures.tar.gz`              | Clients  | All tests until the last stable fork | "Must pass" |
 | `fixtures_develop.tar.gz`      | Clients  | All tests until the last development fork |

-The Hive format tests are included in subfolder `blockchain_tests_hive` and these use Engine API directives instead of the usual BlockchainTest format.
+The Hive format tests are included in subdirectory `blockchain_tests_hive` and these use Engine API directives instead of the usual BlockchainTest format.

 ## Obtaining the Most Recent Release Artifacts